 Or maybe you're disabled, and you've heard that Medicare is one option that will help you pay for your medical bills.
 In either circumstance, you need to know a little bit more about the program.
+Is it free?
 Where and how do you sign up for Medicare, and what kinds of costs will it help you cover?

-At HealthMarkets, we realize changes to Medicare and the general complexity associated with health insurance can become overwhelming.
-That's why we want to provide you with the most accurate information on Medicare so that you can make an informed decision about your health coverage.
+At HealthMarkets, we realize that the recent government changes and the general complexity associated with health insurance can become overwhelming.
+That's why we want to provide you with the most recent information on Medicare so that you can make an informed decision about your health coverage.

 We hope this guide is a helpful reference for you.
-But if you encounter more questions, remember: You can speak with a licensed insurance agent at HealthMarkets who understands Medicare, at no cost to you, any time you like.
-If you would like to talk about Medicare and which coverage is best for you, call 1-800-827-9990.
+But if you encounter more questions, remember: You can speak with a licensed agent at HealthMarkets who understands Medicare, for free, any time you like.
+If you would like to talk about Medicare and which coverage is best for you, call (800) 827-9990 TTY 711.
 We're available 24/7 to help.